uber-go/fx/auth/README.md

 request must have a signed certificate, which the caller received on authentication.

 ## Integrating custom auth service
-`Auth package` just provides an interface and API integration with existing modules.
+`package auth` just provides an interface and API integration with existing modules.
 Users can define their own backend security framework and integrate its clients with the service framework by following simple steps:

 1. Implement `auth.Client` interface for custom security service